kvarsc/1000rank/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License.
+For more details, see [LICENSE.txt](LICENSE.txt).

+## Third-Party Libraries

+This project uses third-party libraries under the MIT License.
+For more details, see [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md).